Spinning roller coaster: Virginia Reel

-The first spinning roller coaster was the Sierra Sidewinder, first built in 1908 by Henry Riehl.
-Instead of trains, the ride had "tubs" with seats built around the perimeter facing inward.
-These tubs spun freely on their chassis as they travelled down the track, which was trough-like and similar to that of a side friction roller coaster.
-Virginia Reels did not have big hills or drops, but rather many sharp turns.
-Toward the end were two helices, and finally a drop into a dark tunnel.
-The last full size Virginia Reel, at Blackpool Pleasure Beach, closed in 1982.
+The first spinning roller coaster was the Tickler, built in 1908 by Henry Riehl at Luna Park.
+Instead of trains, the ride had tubs with seats built around the perimeter facing inward.
+These tubs spun freely on their chassis as they travelled down the track, sitting in a trough configuration similar to that of a side friction roller coaster.
+Known as a Virginia Reel, these spinning coasters did not have big hills or drops, but instead, were designed to feature many sharp turns.
+Toward the end of the track layout were two helices, followed by a drop into a dark tunnel.
+The last full size Virginia Reel operated at Blackpool Pleasure Beach and closed in 1982.

-Spinning Wild Mouse roller coasters
+Spinning wild mouse coasters

-In 1997, the first Spinning Wild Mouse roller coaster opened at the defunct Dinosaur Beach pier at Wildwood, New Jersey.
-Based on the design of the Wild Mouse roller coaster, the ride features a track layout and cars similar to a Virginia Reel, except the ride is made of steel rather than wood, and the seats face in one direction instead of toward each other.
+In 1997, the first spinning wild mouse roller coaster opened at the defunct Dinosaur Beach pier at Wildwood, New Jersey.
+Similar to the design of other wild mouse coasters, the ride features a track layout and cars similar to a Virginia Reel, except the ride is made of steel rather than wood, and the seats face in one direction instead of toward each other.
 The layout of the ride boasts many hairpin turns and small hops.
 The design, noted for its portability and small footprint, became popular at smaller amusement parks and fairs.
-Well known theme park installations of the ride is the now defunct Primeval Whirl at Disney's Animal Kingdom.
+One well-known installation of the ride was Primeval Whirl at Disney's Animal Kingdom, which closed in 2020.

-The Spinning Wild Mouse was first manufactured by Reverchon Industries of France.
-In 2003 the company merged with Italy's Zamperla, but the companies eventually split apart again and in 2006 both companies began making Spinning Wild Mouse coasters under their own names.
-The two companies' spinning coasters can be found in dozens of amusement parks.
-A similar model was introduced by Italy's Fabbri Group in 2006.
+The spinning wild mouse was first manufactured by Reverchon Industries of France.
+In 2003, the company merged with Italy's Zamperla.
+Both companies eventually split apart again by 2006, when each began releasing their own spinning wild mouse coasters.
+Italy's Fabbri Group introduced a spinning model in 2006, and Maurer Söhne has been developing and constructing spinning coaster models since the early 2000s.
+In China, the amusement ride company Golden Horse has also released its own version.

-Similar spinning coasters were made by the Chinese ride company Golden Horse and the German company Maurer Söhne, whose model is called a Compact Spinning Coaster.
-These models feature cars with four seats divided into two rows facing away from each other.